 Tocris products are intended for laboratory research use only, unless stated otherwise.

 |Solubility||Soluble to 1 mg/ml in 25% ethanol / water|

 References are publications that support the biological activity of the product.

 Grieco et al (2007) Further structure-activity studies of lactam derivatives of MT-II and SHU-9119: their activity and selectivity at human melanocortin receptors 3, 4, and 5.
 Peptides.
 28 1191 PMID: 17482720

 If you know of a relevant reference for PG 106, please let us know.

 Keywords: PG 106, PG 106 supplier, PG106, MC3, melanocortin, receptors, antagonists, Melanocortin, Receptors, 4919, Tocris Bioscience

 Citations are publications that use Tocris products.

 Currently there are no citations for PG 106.
 Do you know of a great paper that uses PG 106 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for PG 106